mekhti11/email-crawler/Readme.md

 # Email Crawler
-This project mines websites for finding email addresses.
+This project mines websites to find email addresses.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.